How to Apply for a Grant

 Grants are also made on a selective basis to organizations in areas where voting members of the Foundation reside.
 These currently include Boston, MA; Columbia, SC; Cuyahoga County, OH; Denver, CO; and Penn Yan, NY.

 All applications must be made on-line through this website.
-Start by clicking on the “Create a New Account” link to the right.
+Start by clicking on the “Access Grant Application System” link to the right.
 After establishing an account, you will be directed to complete an Eligibility Quiz to ensure your organization meets our basic guidelines.
 Upon passing the Eligibility Quiz, you will proceed to the Grant Application.